Heri-K/eportfolio/README.md

 	Asks user for input on the symbol.
 If isBlank, asks user to re-enter the value until is valid.
 	Asks the user for the quantity. if isBlank or not parse-able to int, re-ask user for input, until valid.
-	Asks user for price, if isBlank or is not parse-able, re-ask user for input until is valid.
+	Asks user for price, if isBlank or is not parse-able, re-ask user for input until is valid. calls buyInv()
-	Depending on the investementType, call byStock() or buyMF();
-	(The only difference between the 2 is which list it gets added to) Loops through the investenty type list, checking if the desired symbol exists.
+	Loops through the investent type list, checking if the desired symbol exists.
 If so, modify the vallues accordingly.
+	If the symbol exists, but the investement type doesn't match requested type (ie requested buy mutualFund, symbol exists as stock), throws error, and returns to main menu.
 	If not, promp the user for a name. if left blank, re-prompt until is valid.
-	Add the newly constructed investement to the list.
+	Add the newly constructed investement to the list and add the name keys to the HashMap.

 Testplan for sell():
 	Prompts user for the symbol.
 If left blank, re-prompts for input until valid.